gavoja/runna/README.md

 ```

 Now, when a file changes on a path `src/blue/*.js`, the `build:js` script will be run only in the `blue` flavor.
-The `$FLV` placeholder will be replaced by the actual folder value.
+The `$FLV` placeholder will be replaced with the actual folder value.